About Veterinary Care in Gillingham

 Top-rated veterinary clinics in Gillingham

 There are 9 veterinary clinics in Gillingham, with an average Google rating of 4.5★.
-All clinics treat dogs and cats, with none offering farm or large-animal services.
-Three clinics provide emergency or out-of-hours care, but there is no 24-hour veterinary cover available locally.
-With a total of 1700 reviews across all clinics and 4 clinics offering veterinary nurse training, pet owners have a variety of choices in terms of expertise and service availability.
-Most clinics also maintain a digital presence, as evidenced by 6 having websites.
+Of these, 8 clinics treat dogs and cats, while 2 offer farm or large-animal services.
+Three clinics provide emergency or out-of-hours care, but 24-hour veterinary cover is not available in this town.

 Best Rated Veterinary Clinics in Gillingham, Kent